According to the Visual Effects Artists, Ego's planet comprises a trillion polygons, and is considered to be the biggest visual effect ever made.

-As Groot only communicates with the phrase, "I am Groot," in different inflections, James Gunn created a "Groot Version" of the script for himself and Vin Diesel, which contains each of Groot's lines in English.
+As Groot only communicates with the phrase, "I am Groot", in different inflections, James Gunn created a "Groot Version" of the script for him and Vin Diesel, which contains each of Groot's lines in English.

-Prop master Russell Bobbitt created a 1:1 scale model of the 10-inch (25 cm) Baby Groot for filming to use as a lighting reference, and sometimes puppeteered against the actors during the filming.
+Prop Master Russell Bobbitt created a 1:1 scale model of the ten-inch (twenty-five centimeter) Baby Groot for filming to use as a lighting reference, and sometimes puppeteered against the cast members during filming.

 The stinkbug that gets eaten in the film was actually made of chocolate and black honey.